Henriqueprim/ChatBotChallengeAPI/README.md

 # Loan ChatBot API - Challenge
 ## About

-This is an API developed as part of a technical test for a Full Stack role in Lexart Labs.
+This is the back-end part of a Full Stack application developed during a technical test for a Full Stack role in Lexart Labs.

 The challenge was creating a chatbot with the following features:
 - Interpret some greeting terms and initiate a conversation with the user;